 - Research and write 2-3 blog posts per month (>350 words) on social and political issues relevant to the sexual freedom movement.

-- Establish and maintain a press contact list.
+- Maintain a press contact list.

-- Assist with managing press events.
+- Assist with managing events.

 - Other communications tasks as assigned by the Woodhull team.

 - Strong familiarity with progressive political news outlets.

 - Ability to set and meet deadlines.

 - Ability to synthesize and write for the web under a high-energy, fast-paced environment.